raygun101/MarkupKit/README.md

 ```

 ### Data Binding
 Attributes whose values begin with "$" represent data bindings.
-The text following the "$" character represents the key path of a property in the document's owner to which the corresponding view property will be bound.
-Bindings are implemented using [key-value observing](https://developer.apple.com/library/content/documentation/General/Conceptual/DevPedia-CocoaCore/KVO.html), so any KVO-compliant property defined by the owner can be bound to a view.
+The text following the "$" character represents an expression to which the corresponding view property will be bound.
+Binding expressions typically contain at least one reference to a key path in the document's owner, and are re-evaluated any time the value of a bound property changes.
+Internally, MarkupKit monitors property changes using [key-value observing](https://developer.apple.com/library/content/documentation/Cocoa/Conceptual/KeyValueObserving/KeyValueObserving.html), and evaluates expressions using the Foundation-provided [`NSExpression`](https://developer.apple.com/documentation/foundation/nsexpression) class.

 For example, an owning class might define a bindable property called `name` as follows: